klawr/deepmech/README.md

     │   └── srp            <- Student Research Project.
     │       └── demos      <- Code used to generate demonstrations like listings and images.
     │       └── images
     │       └── notebooks  <- Jupyter notebooks.
-Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
+Naming convention is the respective chapter and a short `-` delimited description, e.g. 5-first_model.ipynb.
-    │                         `1.0-jqp-initial-data-exploration`.
     │       └── sections
     │       └── document.bib
     │       └── document.sty